CONTACT: Jami Goldstein

 On Oct.
 14, the Arts Council will announce the winners of the Community Arts Innovation Awards, and will release a video honoring Heydlauff’s contributions to the arts in Columbus.

-The awards program is supported in part by LBrands Foundation, PNC and WOSU.
+The awards program is supported in part by LBrands Foundation and PNC.
+Media support is provided by CityScene and WOSU.

 Mission of the Greater Columbus Arts Council: To support and advance the arts and cultural fabric of Columbus. www.gcac.org